Studio Policy for Singing Strong with Mary Mirtschin

 Summer participation in lessons is encouraged and scheduled on an individual basis.
 Each student is learning a new language and without reinforcement, new ideas, a change of pace and practice – they lose the very skills they have worked so hard to attain.

 No missed lessons are made up.
-At the conclusion of each term there is a performance class day/makeup class with several times to choose from.
+Each term there is a performance class day/makeup class with several times to choose from.
 If I am unable to provide a lesson an opportunity will be provided at the end of the term to make this up.
 Please note that these classes are not for students who miss lessons due to play dates, games, school activities, non-emergency doctor appointments or family vacations.

 Unless otherwise indicated, you agree to allow “Singing Strong!” to use photographs or video/DVD footage of students for reasons of improving coaching methods and also for promotional purposes.